-The park consists of submerged coral reefs that are home to plenty of aquatic life.
+The park and marine sanctuary consist of submerged coral reefs that are home to plenty of aquatic life.
 You can swim, dive and snorkel offshore of this park’s beaches.
 Make sure to explore Fort Jefferson while you are at it and take a self-guided tour.

 15. Key West Lime Pie

-For an encounter with dolphins visit the Dolphin Research Centre or go on a Dolphin Safari.
+For an encounter with dolphins, visit the Dolphin Research Center or go on a Dolphin Safari.
 It’s a good place to learn the upkeep of dolphins and sea lions as you interact with them.
-However, if you fancy more play time with these cheerful mammals then a boat tour offshore will take you to their natural habitat for a more up-close interaction.
+However, if you fancy more playtime with these cheerful mammals, then a boat tour offshore will take you to their natural habitat for a more up-close interaction.